kellylijhui/FreelanceSmart/README.md

 ---

-## 📄 Document Templates
+## Document Templates

 ### Email Proposal Template

 Perfect for first contact with clients.
-Includes:
-- Professional greeting
-- Project scope overview
-- Detailed pricing breakdown
-- Quote validity period
-- Call to action
-- Professional signature
+Includes professional greeting, project scope overview, detailed pricing breakdown, quote validity period, call to action, and professional signature.

 **When to use:** Initial quote to new or existing clients

----

 ### Invoice Template

 Professional invoice ready for payment.
-Includes:
-- Unique invoice number
-- Clear dates (invoice date + due date)
-- Your contact information
-- Client information
-- Itemized services
-- Payment terms (Net 30)
-- Late payment policy
-- Total amount due
+Includes unique invoice number, clear dates (invoice date and due date), your contact information, client information, itemized services, payment terms (Net 30), late payment policy, and total amount due.

 **When to use:** After completing work, when requesting payment

----

 ### Contract Template

 Legal protection for both parties.
-Includes:
-- Detailed scope of work
-- Project timeline
-- Payment schedule (50/50 split)
-- Revision policy
-- Intellectual property rights
-- Cancellation terms
-- Confidentiality agreement
-- Liability limitations
-- Signature section
+Includes detailed scope of work, project timeline, payment schedule (50/50 split), revision policy, intellectual property rights, cancellation terms, confidentiality agreement, liability limitations, and signature section.

 **When to use:** Before starting work on significant projects (CAD $1,000+)